Women Winning: Ranked Choice Voting

 - multi-winner districts - districts represented by more than one person.

-Fair Representation Voting is a form of proportional representation with a long history of use in the United States, currently many jurisdictions have adopted the fair representation system for local use.
+Proportional ranked choice voting (PRCV) is a form of proportional representation with a long history of use in the United States.
+Currently, many jurisdictions have adopted the PRCV system for local use.

 What We Have: Winner-Take-All Elections